 Mutual funds can be used as a method for building wealth over time.
 Understanding how mutual funds work is vital when deciding whether to invest in them.
 There are risks and benefits for almost any type of investment.
 Exploring the pros and cons of mutual funds may also help with your decision-making.
-However, if bankruptcy is the main issue, then try asking a Kingsport bankruptcy lawyer for help.
+However, if bankruptcy is the main issue, then try asking a Chattanooga bankruptcy lawyer for help.

 How Mutual Funds Work

 A mutual fund is made up of money from stocks, bonds, financial assets, and money-market instruments.
 Mutual funds are SEC-registered open-end investment companies.
 An open-end investment company is a company of investors that continue to sell shares through a broker.
 Whereas closed-end investment companies sell a limited amount of shares.